 - The breasts do not need to be compressed.

 Dr. Samuel Epstein claims that a breast self-exam, verified with a breast exam by a trained professional, offers much more accuracy with lower cost and far less trauma for the breasts.
 Therefore, Dr. Epstein believes this should be the standard detection method rather than mammography or other devices.

-In addition to regular self-exams, other measures you can take to help keep your breasts healthy include:
+In addition to regular self-exams, other measures you can take in promoting breast health include: